ovinc/gpxo/README.md

 'XAxis' object has no attribute '_gridOnMajor
 ```

-when using the `map()` method, try downgrading Matplotlib to version <= 3.3.2 or install a forked version of mplleaflet (see https://github.com/jwass/mplleaflet/issues/75).
+when using the `mplleaflet_map()` method, try downgrading Matplotlib to version <= 3.3.2 or install a forked version of mplleaflet (see https://github.com/jwass/mplleaflet/issues/75).

 Information
 ===========